Values-Based Communication

 - Walter Lippmann, Public Opinion, 1921

-As humans catalogue information, past experiences, and perceptions, it’s natural to simplify our complex realities into stories or metaphors we can easily and quickly sort and access.
+As humans catalog information, past experiences, and perceptions, it’s natural to simplify our complex realities into stories or metaphors we can easily and quickly sort and access.

-For example, we might think of the nation as a family with a head and dependents, a budget and chores.
-We sometimes call the press the "watchdog" of government.
+For example, we might think of the nation like a family with a “head” and dependents, a budget and chores.
+We sometimes call the press the “watchdog” of government.
 We might think of a city as a humming beehive or even as a living body with a heart and systems for circulation, waste, energy.
-Information about climate change might be categorized as “weather.”

-These shortcuts help us deal with the vast amount of information stored in our brains.
-Sometimes we’re conscious of them, but most of the time they are automatic to the extent that they register in our minds as common sense.
+These shortcuts help us deal with the vast amount of information stored in our brains—and help us sort new information as it comes in.
+Sometimes we’re conscious of our default frames, but most of the time they are automatic to the extent that they register in our minds as common sense—for better or for worse.

-When activity or business at a city’s “heart” fades, for example, we feel the city needs resuscitation, or literally – revitalization.
-Our spectator-sport relationship to weather—an unpredictable force that's beyond our control—inhibits our visualization of workable solutions for climate change.
-To imagine new kinds of solutions, we often need to shift our frame -- or the pictures we paint with our words.
+When activity or business at a city’s “heart” fades, for example, we feel the city needs resuscitation, or literally—revitalization.
+Our spectator-sport relationship to weather—an unpredictable force that’s beyond our control—may inhibit our visualization of workable solutions for climate change.
+To imagine new kinds of solutions, we often need to shift our frame—or the pictures we paint with our words.

 Facts matter—no question about it.
 But, as the language scholars at FrameWorks Institute insist, "facts derive their significance through the stories that weave them together.
 Numbers alone often fail to create 'pictures in our head.'”